 This analysis does not take into account teacher longevity which has a significant impact on per-pupil spending.
 If a school happens to have a younger cadre of teachers its per-pupil spending will be lower than a school with longer tenured staff (there is no district practice on where to place staff based on longevity).
-Schools that have a larger student body will tend to have lower per-pupil spending because some positions are fixed per location rather than by number of students (e.g. principal, counselor, librarian, nurse, etc.).
-Also, staffing for special ed students is based upon the IEP identified needs for each student and these may vary greatly for each student.
-Some schools host special classes of higher needs students from throughout the district to enable the critical mass of expertise needed to support these students.
-Space availability and transportation needs typically determine which school these special needs classrooms are placed.
+Schools that have a larger student body will tend to have lower per-pupil spending because some positions are fixed per location rather than number of students (e.g. principal, counselor, librarian, nurse, etc.).
+Also, staffing for special ed students is based upon the IEP identified needs for each student and these may vary greatly.
+Some schools host districtwide special ed programs to develop centers of excellence for different types of needs so these schools may show significantly higher per pupil spending.
+Also, if test scores at a school are significantly below its peers at other district schools additional Academic Intervention Support resources may be provided to that school.